rhx/SwiftHelloGtk/README.md

 ### Swift

-Building should work with Swift 4.
+Building should work with at least Swift 4 (Swift 5 should work as well).
 You can download Swift from https://swift.org/download/ -- if you are using macOS, make sure you have the command line tools installed as well (install them using `xcode-select --install`).
 Test that your compiler works using `swift --version`, which should give you something like

 	$ swift --version
 	Apple Swift version 4.2.1 (swiftlang-1000.11.42 clang-1000.11.45.1)